Fast and simple inner-loop algorithms of static / dynamic BLP estimations: Dynamic BLP model

-We can think of an alternative algorithm, which is shown in the lower part of Algorithm \ref{alg:dynamic_BLP_traditional-algorithm} .
-The algorithm avoids the nested loops by jointly updating the values of $\delta$ and $V$ based on the fixed-point constraint.\footnote{The idea of jointly updating two types of variables can also be found in \citet{Pakes_McGuire1994} algorithm to solve dynamic games.
+We can think of an alternative algorithm shown in the lower part of Algorithm \ref{alg:dynamic_BLP_traditional-algorithm}, which avoids the nested loops by jointly updating the values of $\delta$ and $V$ based on the fixed-point constraint.\footnote{The idea of jointly updating two types of variables can also be found in \citet{Pakes_McGuire1994} algorithm to solve dynamic games.
 In the algorithm, essentially, all the firms' value functions and strategic variables are jointly updated.} Note that we should solve for two different types of variables $\delta$ and $V$ in the algorithm.
-In contrast, in the proposed algorithm (Algorithm \ref{alg:dynamic_BLP_algorithm}), $\delta$ is analytically represented as a function of $V$, and we only have to solve for $V$, which leads to faster convergence.
-I show superior performance of the proposed algorithm in Section \ref{subsec:Numerical-Dynamic-BLP-model}.
+In contrast, in the proposed algorithm (Algorithm \ref{alg:dynamic_BLP_algorithm}), $\delta$ is analytically represented as a function of $V$, and we must only solve for $V$, which speeds up convergence.
+The superior performance of the proposed algorithm is shown in Section \ref{subsec:Numerical-Dynamic-BLP-model}.